dylanlew/anelog/bar.md

-What is the bar file?
+What is the bar file? or BAR file?